‘RHOD’ Kameron Westcott Gets Dragged After ‘Tone-Deaf’ Instagram Post

-The Real Housewives of Dallas star, Kameron Westcott, got taken to task in the comments of her Instagram post late Saturday.
-The reality star’s fans called her beach photo, “tone-deaf.”
+The Real Housewives of Dallas star Kameron Westcott got taken to task in the comments section of her Instagram post late Saturday.
+Social media users called her beach photo “tone-deaf.”

-Kameron posted a photo of herself in front of the ocean from her current family vacation.
+Kameron posted a snapshot of herself in front of the ocean from her current family vacation.
 While she acknowledged that she felt “a little weird” posting such a breezy photo in light of current events, she continued to write in the caption, “that is where I happen to be today.”

 As Kameron posted the photo, riots and protests were going on in various cities throughout the country due to the death of George Floyd in an apparent police brutality case.
 The young black man died after an arrest.
-The arresting officer, Derek Chauvin, was seen in a video with his knee to George’s neck for seven minutes.
+The arresting officer, Derek Chauvin, was seen in a video with his knee to George’s neck for over seven minutes.
 Officer Chauvin was arrested on Friday.
-There were three other officers involved in George’s arrest; none of them had been arrested or charged.
+There were three other officers involved in George’s arrest — none of them has been arrested or charged at the time of this writing.

 Kameron’s post didn’t completely ignore the protests.
 The Dallas reality star wrote, “I hope justice is served, and everyone stays safe tonight.”

-That wasn’t enough for some fans, who took to the comments and wrote their feelings.
+That wasn’t enough for some users, however, who took to the comments section with their thoughts.

 “You didn’t need to post this picture,” one person wrote.